 If you take advantage of our $0 down, 100% financing*, it is even easier to purchase solar panels and maximize your savings.

-It’s understandable that people think all technology gets more efficient, and therefore less expensive, as advances are made.
-But photovoltaics don’t work that way with their current efficiency being maxed out.
 Consider that the typical home gets an annual average of 4-5 hours of peak sunlight per day.
 Each square meter of solar panels is thus exposed to 4-5 kWh of solar energy a day.
 With 20% efficiency, each square meter captures, converts, and delivers 0.8 to 1 kWh of energy to your house.

-A typical home in the U.S. uses about 30kWh of electricity each day, so 30-38 square meters of panels would be needed to generate enough energy for this typical home.
+A typical home in the U.S. uses about 30kWh of electricity each day, so 30-38 square meters of panels would be needed to generate enough energy for this ideal home.
 This works out to about 300-400 square feet, which is about one-sixth of the size of an average home.
 These newest, most efficient solar panels require less roof space to generate energy, so your solar panel installation cost goes down.

 Let’s break this down a little more and examine the cost of a single solar panel.
 This is a great way to understand the overall cost of your system.
 The simple answer is that it depends on the type of panel and the size of your system.
 At POWERHOME Solar, we use American-made solar panels of the highest quality and best prices.

-A POWERHOME Solar quote provides you with an all-in price of your solar panel power installation.
+A POWERHOME Solar quote provides you with an all-in price of your solar panel installation.
 It may be helpful for you to know what that price includes.

 When you see solar panels on your neighbor’s house, you probably wonder how much he/she is actually saving as a result of switching to solar power.
-Most solar panel systems last 25-30 years, and so do the savings.
-Even after that time, they are still producing energy, just not as efficiently.

 We are the leading American-made solar company.
 We’ve won awards and accolades that make us stand out from other solar companies.
-But it is the fact that our customers have realized hundreds of thousands in savings that is our most prized reward.
+But it is the fact that our customers have realized hundreds of thousands of dollars in savings that is our most prized reward.

-Simply make a call to see if your home qualifies, get a free energy audit and a customized solar panel proposal, then schedule your installation date.
+Simply make a call to see if your home qualifies, get a free energy audit and customized solar panel proposal, then schedule your installation date.